Embedded insurance to capture user interest: 5 things fintechs should know

 ‘Speed is the name of the game’, says Stefano Bison, Group Head of Business Development & Innovation at Generali.
 ‘Building it yourself - even if you have the right people and money - will take years.’

-At Qover, we bridge the complex world of insurance and technology with our digital-native infrastructure.
+At Qover, we bridge the complex world of insurance and technology through embedded insurance orchestration.